-Rhomb is a spacious, comfortable and solid chair with armrests, produced in combination of latest wood manufacturing technology and sophisticated handcraft.
-The character of a chair is defined trough rhomboid section which rotates and changes its shape depending on the function of the curve that unites backrest and armrest.
-Through selection of several types, colors and finishes of solid wood, the chair easily adapts to various interior situations of residential or public spaces.
+Rhomb is a spacious, comfortable, and solid chair with armrests, produced in the combination with the latest wood manufacturing technology and sophisticated handicraft.
+The character of a chair is defined through the rhomboid section which rotates and changes its shape depending on the function of the curve that unites the backrest and armrest.
+Through the selection of several types, colors, and finishes of solid wood, the chair easily adapts to various interior situations of residential or public spaces.

 20.5"d | 22.8"w | 30.3"h | 18"sh

 Structure: solid wood + oil / lacquer / colour lacquer

 Established in ’13, Simon Morasi Piperčić is a Zagreb-based design office that works on various projects ranging from furniture and spatial design to site-specific installations, art direction, and design consultancy.

 The distinctive identity of the studio lies in the intercultural space between elitism and egalitarianism, exclusivity and inclusiveness, avant-garde experiments, and highly marketable products, which has helped the team to successfully build a specific position easily recognizable in the global professional context.